fulll/hiring/DataEngineer/Intermediate/README.md

 - Consider the product `Amazon Echo Dot`, what is the balance (`SELL` - `BUY`) by date?

 #### Deployment (optional)
-Of course, the workflow cannot run on the machine of developers, we need to deploy it and automate the process.
+Of course, the workflow cannot run on the developer's machine, we need to deploy it and automate the process.
 Can you list the necessary elements of such a system ?

 ### Evaluation
 We look into the following elements: